 Competitive fixtures are played through participation in the Independent Schools South West League and ISCA Cup competitions during the Lent Term, with 1st, 2nd, 3rd, U16, U15 and U14 school teams turning out regularly and joining all schools in the District and County Cup competitions.

-Football is also offered as an alternative core sport option through the Michaelmas Term, training available three times per week and regular fixtures.
+Football is also offered as an alternative core sport option through the Michaelmas Term, with training available three times per week alongside regular fixtures.

-All school teams are supported and guided by fully qualified coaches working to a relevant coaching program for the team and individual.
+All school teams are further supported by fully qualified coaches working to a relevant coaching program for the team and individual.

-Football Leadership is an extra-curricular activity option available to 4th Form and above on Monday afternoons.
+Football Leadership is an extra-curricular activity option available to Fourth Form and above on Monday afternoons.
 Leaders develop their coaching and leadership skills through work with local primary school players.

-King's hosts many local and regional tournaments and our leadership pupils are active in the organisation and delivery of some great footballing events, with the added bonus using their participation as a part of their Duke of Edinburgh Award.
+King's also hosts many local and regional tournaments and our leadership pupils are active in the organisation and delivery of some great footballing events, with the added bonus of using their participation as a part of the Duke of Edinburgh Award.